Dear Food Shoppers,

 So what is the problem?

 Here is my frustration.
 Many of the food items this sticker is placed on do not have a GMO counterpart.
 For example, Dole puts this label on their peaches.
-But there is NO GMO peaches.
+But there are NO GMO peaches.
 So why the label?
 People will tell you it’s all about people wanting transparency.
 I happen to think it’s all about marketing–scaring people into buying their product.

 Dole, please educate your customers.